kchenturtles/PassionfruitKitchen/content/posts/dango.md

 featured_categories: ["quick & easy", "one-pot"]
 tags: ["vegetarian", "pescetarian", "gluten-free", "dairy-free"]
 toc: true
 summary: "Happy Valentines Day!
-In honor of the holiday, I figured I should take advantage of that bottle of pink food coloring in my baking cabinet (fun fact, it’s the only color I have!)
-This is inspired by hanami dango, which is one of the cutest desserts I’ve ever had.
-I love dango because they are so simple, not to sweet, and so chewy.
-Traditionally hanami dango are pink, white, and green, but I made it with just pink and white for Valentines Day!"
+In honor of the holiday, I figured I should take advantage of the bottle of pink food coloring in my baking cabinet (it's actually the only color of food coloring I have).
+This recipe is inspired by hanami dango, which is one of the cutest desserts ever, in my opinion.
+I love dango it is so simple, not too sweet, and so chewy.
+Traditionally hanami dango are pink, white, and green, but I made it with just pink and white for Valentines Day."
 dropCap: true
 displayInMenu: true
 featured: true